hratx47-gigl/Gigl-Website/readme.md

 # Welcome to Gigl!
 Have an event coming up and need talent?
 Gigl is a platform that connects clients to local freelancers such as photographers, bartenders, artists, and entertainers.
 Our website allows clients to post upcoming gigs and select a performer that meets their needs.
 It also allows talented peformers to create a profile, view gigs in their area, and apply for them!

-A team of us software engineers were asked by a client to built the Gigl website.
+A team of us software engineers were asked by a client to build the Gigl website.
 We received feedback throughout the iterative build process to launch quickly and efficiently.

 We chose a monolithic architecture.
 Herein we have summarized the user stories built, technology stack utilized, how to launch the site, our work flow and ticketing approach, and team.